wokwi/wokwi-docs/docs/parts/wokwi-photoresistor-sensor.md

 float lux = pow(RL10 * 1e3 * pow(10, GAMMA) / resistance, (1 / GAMMA));
 ```

+The `lux` variable will contain the illumination level in lux.
+The value of `lux` may be infinite (`inf`) when the sensor is in a very bright environment.
+You can use `isfinite(lux)` to check if the value is finite before using it, like in [this example](https://wokwi.com/projects/361196415746754561).

 ### Digital output

 The digital output ("DO") pin goes high when it's dark, and low when there's light.
 On the physical sensor, you tweak the small on-board potentiometer to set the threshold.
 In the simulator, use the "threshold" attribute to set the threshold voltage.
 The default threshold is 2.5 volts, or about 100 lux.